 A Systematic Withdrawal Plan (SWP) is a facility that allows an investor to withdraw money from an existing mutual fund at predetermined intervals.

 It helps investors to create a regular flow of income from their investments.
 You can withdraw your money monthly, quarterly half yearly, or annually on dates chosen by you.
 It ensures a regular cash flow for your income needs.

 SWP is the exact opposite of the Systematic Investment Plan (SIP).
 In SIP, a fixed amount is transferred on a regular basis from your bank account to the mutual fund.

 However, in SWP, the flow of transactions is reversed.
-The tool of SWP is helpful for investors who require regular cash flows for meeting their expenses.
+The tool of SWP is helpful for investors who require regular cash flows to meet their expenses.